All the human beeings are off the same blood

 On concerts I also made Interviews with Miriam Makeba, Junior Murivin, Marcia Griffiths, Dawn Penn, Stichie, Charlie Chaplin, Jasper van Hofft, Bernd "Sheriff" Lagemann, Luciano,Mono & Nikitaman, Mellow Mark, Dr. Ring Ding, Jahcoustix, Consious Fire, Nattyflo, Ganjaman, Sista Gracey, Uwe Banton, Uwe K., Spruddy One, Jah Meek, Sam Gilly, Nosliw, Earl 16, Zion Train, Sebastian Sturm, Manu Ranking, Lady N., Raggabund and several others

 The show is a pre production.
 Nevertheless, beside the history, I try to give actual news of higher interest, e.g. to civil wars in Africa.
-I know that many of the African refugees livin in Oldenburg listen to ONE DROP.
-For that I presenting it bilingual in Englisch and German.
+And, since also broadcasted via the internet, ONE DROP has listeners on every continents (seen on feedbacks via social media).
+For that I'm hosting it bilingual in English and German.

 Already in former times I was photographing on concerts.
 After a break since 2006 I started again with taking photographs on concerts and similar events.
 The photographs may be founded on several websides.
 For that, please, take a look on the links.